Our Mission Statement

 Young Pilots USA members are mainly high school and college students, with widely varying levels of experience in aviation.
 We've got members who've never cracked open a log book and are just curious about aviation and members with thousands of hours across dozens of types, and each and every one is welcome here and draws on the knowledge and experience of their fellow members.
 They come from all walks of life and diverse pathways– we're very proud of the fact that a quarter of our board is female and 20% of our members are, too! –to enjoy everything that flies, and are accepting of and friendly to all new members.

 Who runs Young Pilots USA?

 Young Pilots USA is run by an Executive Board, made up of passionate and capable young people with the skills required to manage and grow an organization of our size and breadth.
 Chapters are independently run, but the national organization runs bigger-picture resources, such as funding, social media, web presence, conventional media, chapter development efforts, and more.
-We also have a small and informal group of advisors from all walks of aviation, who consult on a variety of different topics for our members and are available to them, although they do not have any formal leadership role in Young Pilots USA.
+We also have a small and informal group of senior advisors from all walks of aviation, who consult on a variety of different topics for our members and are available to them, although they do not have any formal leadership role in Young Pilots USA.

 the official Young Pilots USA Piper Cub